Michel Friedman

-Julien Michel Friedman ([miˈʃɛl ˈfʁiːtman]; born 25 February 1956 in Paris) is a German author, former CDU politician and talk show host.
-From 2000 to 2003 Friedman was vice president of the Central Council of Jews in Germany, and president of the European Jewish Congress from 2001 to 2003.
-From 1998 to 2003 he had his own show on German television.
-Since 2004 he has been hosting a weekly talk show on N24 called Studio Friedman.
+Julien Michel Friedman ([miˈʃɛl ˈfʁiːtman]; born 25 February 1956) is a German author, former CDU politician, and talk show host.
+From 2000 to 2003, Friedman was vice president of the Central Council of Jews in Germany, and president of the European Jewish Congress from 2001 to 2003.
+From 1998 to 2003, he had his own show on German television.
+Since 2004, he has been hosting a weekly talk show on N24 called Studio Friedman.

-Friedman is a lawyer by profession and studied law and philosophy.
+Friedman is a lawyer by profession, and studied law and philosophy.

 Early life and education

 Friedman was born to a Polish-Jewish family.
 His parents and his grandmother were Schindlerjuden, i.e. Oskar Schindler had recruited them for slave labor, thereby rescuing them from a concentration camp.
 They had been in the most infamous of all camps, the extermination camp Auschwitz-Birkenau.
 After the Second World War, his family opened a fur shop in Paris.
-In 1965, the family returned to Germany and settled in Frankfurt am Main.
+In 1965, the family went to Germany and settled in Frankfurt am Main.

 Friedman began studying medicine, but then switched to law.
 He graduated from law school in 1988 and became a doctor of law in 1994.
 He has a brother living in Israel.

 Career

 After qualifying as a lawyer in 1988, Friedman became a partner in an international law firm specializing in financial and media matters.
 Today, he is a professor of real estate and media law.

 From 2000 until 2003, Friedman served as President of the European Jewish Congress (EJC).

-Friedman's career in TV began with a talk show called Caution!
-Friedman on the public broadcaster Hessischer Rundfunk in 1998.
+Friedman's career in TV began with a talk show called Vorsicht!
+Friedman (Caution!
+Friedman) on the public broadcaster Hessischer Rundfunk in 1998.
 Since 2004, he has been presenting "Studio Friedman" on Germany's Welt channel.
 His talk show Auf ein Wort premiered on Deutsche Welle in 2017.

+In January 2025, Friedman had told Tagesspiegel of his shock and criticised Elon Musk's salute shameful, noting, "the breaking of taboos is reaching a point that is dangerous for the entire free world.
+The brutalisation, the dehumanisation, Auschwitz, all of that is Hitler".

+Friedman announced he would be leaving the CDU in January 2025, following the party's collaboration with the far-right AfD in attempting to pass a controversial immigration bill.